 Xpresspost is the one of the two normal upper levels of service.

-It costs more, it’s usually faster (but not always!), and has additional features in larger centres, in Canada at least, such as weekend delivery.
+It costs more, it’s usually faster (but not always!), and has additional features in larger centers, in Canada at least, such as weekend delivery.

 Having said that, I have seen parcels going by Expedited arriving sooner than those going by Xpresspost to addresses that were only a few blocks apart.
 The difference is that Xpresspost parcels are handled separately from Expedited and sometimes they are not as quick, but generally have a better track record for arriving according to the delivery timeframes (published by Canada Post).